Frequently Asked Questions

 What are you doing about local food insecurity?

 First, we partner with the Pleasantville Community Garden to gather and donate food from the market to local pantries.
 Over 100,000 pounds of fresh produce have been donated through 2021.
 That’s over 50 tons of food.
-And, the Market honors SNAP benefits, extending the funds by 40% thanks to the generosity of the Lions Club.
+Additionally, the Market doubles SNAP benefits (up to $40), thanks to the generous support of Northern Westchester Hospital | Northwell Health and Phelps Hospital | Northwell Health.

 What are Market Bucks, when can I buy them, and how do I use them?